 iLoud Micro Monitors from IK Multimedia

-Not only do they sound fantastic, but they’re incredibly small and compact, so they’re perfect for the traveling music producer or musician who needs high-quality monitors on the go that are easily packed away in one’s suitcase, luggage, or even just your backpack.
+Not only do they sound fantastic, but they’re incredibly small and compact, so they’re perfect for the travelling music producer or musician who needs high-quality monitors on the go that are easily packed away in one’s suitcase, luggage, or even just your backpack.

 The entire monitor itself is around 8 inches high and 4 inches wide, and the speakers themselves are around 3 inches.